Licensed Clinical Psychologist

 About Dr. Frost

-Dr. Justyn Frost is a highly experienced Clinical Psychologist dedicated to empowering individuals through evidence-based and compassionate psychological support.
+Fondly known by his clients and colleagues as "Dr. J," Dr. Justyn Frost is a highly experienced Clinical Psychologist dedicated to empowering individuals through evidence-based and compassionate psychological support.
 Based in Trinidad & Tobago, he specializes in helping clients navigate complex challenges to foster meaningful and sustainable change in their lives.

-He holds a Doctor of Psychology (Psy.D.) degree in Clinical Psychology, with an emphasis in international and multicultural psychology, from Alliant International University in San Diego, California, where he also earned a Master of Arts (M.A.) in Clinical Psychology.
+Dr. Frost is a licensed psychologist in the United States (CO) and a registered psychologist in Trinidad & Tobago.
+He holds a Doctor of Psychology (Psy.D.) degree in Clinical Psychology (APA-accredited program), with an emphasis in international and multicultural psychology, from Alliant International University in San Diego, California, where he also earned a Master of Arts (M.A.) in Clinical Psychology.
 Before embarking on his doctoral journey, he attained a Master of Science (M.Sc.) in Counselling Psychology from The University of the West Indies (Cave Hill, Barbados), after which he practiced for several years with a major local psychological services firm and in his private practice as a psychotherapist serving diverse client populations across Trinidad & Tobago and the Caribbean.
-Dr. Frost is also a licensed psychologist in the United States (CO) and a registered psychologist in Trinidad & Tobago (TTAP).

-Dr. Frost is a credentialed Health Services Psychologist (HSP) with the National Register of Health Service Psychologists (NRHSP), a member of the American Psychological Association (APA), and a full registered member with the Trinidad and Tobago Association of Psychologists (TTAP).
+Dr. Frost is a credentialed Health Service Psychologist (HSP) with the National Register of Health Service Psychologists (NRHSP), a member of the American Psychological Association (APA), and a full registered member with the Trinidad and Tobago Association of Psychologists (TTAP).

 Colorado State Psychologist License | Licensed Psychologist (PSY.0006840)